 To code and build your own websites will generally require a local server on your computer.
 This is especially true if you are running on a CMS like WordPress or Locomotive.
 Now you could install each of these resources individually but it would certainly take a while.
 So why not expedite the process?

 One of the most popular solutions is MAMP which stands for Mac, Apache, MySQL, and PHP.
 With this program you can run a local web server right from your computer and install any number of PHP/MySQL scripts for testing.
 It is a much cheaper alternative for testing your website before paying for a new web hosting account.
+After you are more experienced you may want to seek out more advanced software that incorporates automated software testing tools, cross browser testing, etc.

 Just recently I found a very cool thread on Stack Overflow which discusses the process of installing Ruby on Rails to run over MAMP.
 You can easily connect into MySQL with a Ruby Gem, although Locomotive CMS actually uses MongoDB for the database.
 But either way it will only take a few hours to learn the ropes for managing your own local server.